-Note: The dependent variable is the country-specific estimates of routine-specialization in exports (the point estimates reported in Tables F.1 and F.2).
-EPL stands for employment protection legislation.
-Regressions include year fixed effects.
-The reported statistics are standardized β -coefficients which measure effects in standard errors.
-Standard errors are in brackets. , , indicate statistical significance at the 1%, 5%, 10% level.

-risk averse or have a more short-term orientation tend to specialize relatively more in routine-intensive tasks.
-It is plausible that both of these features are inversely related to the σ coefficient in the model that governs the capital-labor substitution.
+Note: The dependent variable is the country-specific estimate of routine-specialization in exports (the point estimates reported in Tables F.1 and F.2).
+Regressions include year-fixed effects.
+Reported statistics are standardized β -coefficients which measure effects in standard errors.
+Standard errors in brackets are clustered at the sector level. , , indicate statistical significance at the 1%, 5%, 10% level.
+34 to the σ coefficient in the model that governs the capital-labor substitution.
 The extent to which countries adjust their production structure when more productive capital is introduced is likely to be lower when workers and managers are highly risk averse and have no long-term outlook.

 In the micro-foundation of our production function, we showed that firing restrictions naturally have such an effect.
-The strictness of employment protection legislation (EPL) has the predicted positive sign on both samples, but it is only a significant predictor of export specialization on the EU sample with countries that are relatively similar in most other dimensions.
+The strictness of employment protection legislation (EPL) has the predicted positive sign on both samples, but it is only a significant predictor of export specialization on the EU sample of countries that are relatively similar in most other dimensions.
+One reason is that in the global sample of large exporters EPL is strongly (and negatively) correlated with GDP per capita, which effect becomes more pronounced.34 In the single-step results presented next, EPL is highly significant in both samples.
+Moreover, some dimensions of workforce flexibility also enter the construction of the 'Workforce characteristics and organization' variable that is observed for more countries and shows a highly significant effect.
 Among EU countries, EPL is the most robust predictor of export specialization when different dimensions are included simultaneously.
 Countries that enacted laws and regulations to make firing workers more costly and to restrict temporary employment tend to specialize in more routine-intensive tasks.
 Note that these results should not be interpreted causally.
 While EPL might have caused or contributed to the trade specialization, as in our model, it is also possible that labor regulations were enacted in response to sectoral specialization.